KNX-IOT/KNX-IOT-Virtual/README.md

   - this command retrieves the dependencies from github
 - open solution (sln) created in the build folder with visual studio
 - build the applications in visual studio

+To use knx gitlab as source of the KNX-IOT-STACK use the following command:

+- cmake .. -DwxWidgets_ROOT_DIR=c:/wxWidgets-3.1.5 -DUSE_GITLAB=true

+Note that one has to have access to knx gitlab.

 ### prerequisites windows